o3de/o3de.org/content/docs/userguide/ai/scripting/signals-reference.md

 ---
-description: ' See the following signals reference for the AI system in &ALYlong;. '
+description: ' See the following signals reference for the AI system in Amazon Lumberyard. '
 title: Signals Reference
 ---
 # Signals Reference {#ai-scripting-signals-reference}